mrocklin/multipledispatch/docs/design.md

                   A mapping of type signatures to function implementations

     namespace  :: {str: Dispatcher}
-                  A mapping from function names, like 'add' to Dispatchers
+                  A mapping from function names, like 'add', to Dispatchers

 Dispatchers
 -----------